Dicee/RaytracerReloaded/README.md

 It was initially a student project to build a simple raytracer with a Swing UI.
 Since this was at the very beginning of my java adventure, the code was clumsy although it worked fine.

-I decided to rebuild it from scratch, particularly the UI part.
+I decided to rebuild it from scratch, particularly the UI part for which JavaFX will be used instead of Swing.
 The following features will be included :

 - XML import/export of scenes
 - realistic 3D scenes processing using the ray tracing algorithm